rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

     >
     >You can click the **[!UICONTROL Open offer collections]** link to display the list of collections in a new tab, which enables you to browse the collections and the offers they contain.

-    The selected collection is added to the placement.
+    The selected collection is added to the criteria.

     ![](../../assets/activities-collection-added.png)